-These electricity planning assessments will provide a foundation for recommendations in the 2019 Integrated Energy Policy Report.
-Resource plans from the investor-owned utilities may serve simultaneously as system resource plans to be considered by the California Public Utilities Commission to align procurement plans with local area reliability needs.
-Many resource plans by load-serving entities, individually and collectively, are expected to inform controlled grid studies by the California Independent System Operator and other regional balancing authorities.
 Reporting requirements are largely unchanged from those adopted in December 2016.
 The forms, however, are revised and users should always submit the most recently adopted version.
-Tables have been rearranged so that requirement information (both capacity and energy) is now on the S-1 Form and resource supply information (both capacity and energy) is now on the S-2 Form.
+Tables have been rearranged so that requirement information (both capacity and energy) is on Form S-1 and resource supply information (both capacity and energy) is on Form S-2.
 Hydroelectric capacity resources will now be listed individually rather than aggregated.
 Certain data requirement fields in the S-5 Bilateral Contracts Table were deleted.
-In an effort to align these supply reporting forms with the demand reporting forms, and to help track progress towards achieving key state energy and environmental policy goals, a forecast horizon to year 2030 has been requested.
+To align supply reporting forms with demand reporting forms and to help track progress towards achieving key state energy and environmental policy goals, a forecast horizon to year 2030 has been requested.